-Watch Handcuffed Suspect Dive Head First From Second-Story Window To Escape Police In Newly Released Video
+Watch Handcuffed Suspect Dive Head First From Second-Story Window To Escape Police In Newly-Released Video

 No camera captured Schwartzlow’s landing, according to WISC, so how he managed to escape unharmed and even remove his handcuffs remains unclear.

-According to The Gazette Extra, sheriff’s department Captain Todd Christiansen declined to name the detective who left Schwartzlow alone in the room, and said that no disciplinary action had been taken against him or anyone involved in the case.
+According to The Gazette Extra, sheriff’s department Captain Todd Christiansen declined to name the detective who left Schwartzlow alone in the room and said that no disciplinary action had been taken against him or anyone involved in the case.
 Instead, an investigation into the incident found that the fault belonged solely to the windows in the room.

 The windows have since been reinforced with screens, according to The Gazette Extra, in an attempt to prevent future suspects from diving their way to freedom.

-The escape took place shorlty before noon on October 18, according to WMTV in Madison.
-About four hours later, investigators tracked Schwartzlow down and re-arrested him, adding an escape charge to his initial, assault-related charges.
+The escape took place shortly before noon on October 18, according to WMTV in Madison.
+About four hours later, investigators tracked Schwartzlow down and re-arrested him, adding an escape charge to his initial assault-related charges.

 In December, Schwartzlow pleaded not guilty to all of the charges against him, including the escape — though it was captured on video.
-His next court date his scheduled for Friday of this week, according to WISC.
+His next court date is scheduled for Friday of this week, according to WISC.